Meet the AYF Team

 Ulli studied German and theology in Marburg, Vienna and Oxford before spending twelve years in a variety of positions at Princeton University.
 Having been a study abroad student himself, he understands from first-hand experience the challenges and rewards of going abroad and is eager to help AYF students make the most of their time in Freiburg.

 With his wife Katharine Imhof-Struve, Ulli lives near Freiburg.
-Their sons Alexander and Benedict have recently started college or are about to go on a gap year.
+Their sons Alexander and Benedict have recently started college or are on a gap year in France, respectively.
 In his spare time, Ulli enjoys woodworking, gardening, listening to music (favorites are renaissance polyphony and acoustic guitar), and reading.
 His primary academic interest focuses on the literary and pop-cultural reception of the 19th century “wild child” Kaspar Hauser.